avkila-tech/MR9A-PRO-MAX/README.md

 * **Stable Overclocking:** Because Chinese boards often have very aggressive built-in power limits, I recommend disabling the power limit in the BIOS for a stable overclock, but then setting a manual power limit in Intel XTU.

 > [!CAUTION]
 > **CSM MUST BE OFF:** You must disable CSM (Compatibility Support Module) in the BIOS.
 The RebarDxe driver will cause a boot failure/hang if CSM is enabled.
 Ensure your OS is on a **GPT** partition.
+If you absolutely need to boot on Legacy video, please reset your CMOS by removing the CR2032 battery from the motherboard.
+The ReBarDXE driver will not work if your date and time is set before 2024.

 ---